web3-energy/web3-energy-demo/README.md

 - Ensuring no duplicate lifts
 - Handling reconnects and chain availability

-### 3. W3CP Protocol (0.8.4) used can be found here: https://github.com/web3-energy/w3cp
+### Note: W3CP Protocol was used for chargepoint to backend communication: https://github.com/web3-energy/w3cp

 **Use Case**